nick8325/twee/README.md

     cabal install twee -fllvm

-If you really want the latest unstable version, run `cabal install` in this repository, and then in the `executable` subdirectory.
+If you really want the latest unstable version, run `cabal install src/ .` in this repository.
 You will most likely need the latest git version of Jukebox, from https://github.com/nick8325/jukebox, too - and things may break from time to time.